-In an email sent to campus on Thursday, March 26, NU President Ted Carter and the chancellors of UNO, UNMC, UNL and UNK provided updates to a recently-announced policy allowing for emergency administrative leave as a result of any needs prompted by the COVID-19 epidemic.
+In an email sent to campus on Thursday, Dec.
+17, 2020, NU President Ted Carter aprovided updates to a policy originally announced in March that allows for emergency administrative leave to account for time needed related to the COVID-19 epidemic.

-In this updated policy University of Nebraska employees, with supervisor approval, now may take up to 160 hours of administrative paid leave (up from the previous 80 hours) in the event of self-quarantine, quarantine or care of an immediate family member, childcare resulting from school closures, or other scenarios related to COVID-19.
+In this updated policy University of Nebraska employees, with supervisor approval, will be able to take up to 160 hours of admnistrative leave, through June 30, 2021, in the event in the event of self-quarantine; quarantine or care of an immediate family member; childcare resulting from school closures; or other scenarios related to COVID-19.

 Additionally, vacation hours that would have been earned by employees at the 280-hour limit will be banked into the university's crisis leave fund, rather than going unused.

-Carter's March 26 email is included below, in its entirity, as well as the original March 14 policy announcement.
+Carter's Dec.
+17 email is included below, in its entirity, as well as the earlier emails regarding this policy from March.